GregNicholas/groceries-MERN/README.md

 ## Other lessons Learned:

 - How to protect routes on the backend
-- Integrating Redux toolkit with my own backend
+- Integrating Redux toolkit with the nodejs express backend

 ## Things to Add:

-- Integrate accounts to facilitate sharing of recipes while keeping other things such as the grocery list private.
+- Integrate accounts to facilitate sharing of recipes, writing notes on favorited recipes.
+- If I were to build this again, I would probably use styled components for more organized styling, or maybe tailwind.

 ## Demo
 [Login_see_list.webm](https://user-images.githubusercontent.com/59461870/194460341-e81bd1e5-2747-4cd2-b793-ef0699ea53c1.webm)